-There are 99 British species; all very small (less than 5 mm adult body length) with hairy, pointed wings.
+There are 2900 species worldwide and 99 British species; all very small (less than 5 mm adult body length) with hairy, pointed wings.
 Above is Psychoda sp., an adult owl midge or moth fly.
 They have tiny eyes with few facets, and seem to rely more on their antennae than their eyes.
 The antennae are covered in sensitive hairs that pick up scents and vibrations.
 Often the adults can be found in huge swarms around sewage filter beds, and in such habitats are an important food source for bats.
 The adults fly both during the day and night in spring and summer.
 In many species the adults do not feed.
-In warmer countries some species are known as Sand flies and can be vectors of disease such as sand fly fever (Leishmaniasis).
+In warmer countries some species blood feeders, are known as Sand flies and can be vectors of disease such as sand fly fever (Leishmaniasis).

 The larvae (see below) feed on decaying matter and are aquatic or semi-aquatic.